12 Defining soil horizons

 12.1 Defining the soil surface

 The soil surface has a slightly more restrictive definition than the land surface.
 The soil surface begins below the layer of fresh leaf litter or small living plants, and at the top of organic soil materials such as decomposing litter or peat.
-The mineral soil surface is further restricted, being the top of the first horizon dominated by mineral soil material.
-Horizon depths are defined only with reference to the soil surface - scrape back fresh litter and/or small plants and measure from there.
+The mineral soil surface is further restricted, identified as the top of the first horizon that is dominated by mineral soil material.
+Horizon depths are defined with reference to the soil surface overall - thus only fresh litter and/or small plants should be scraped back before measuring.

 draw this